ARM-software/sbsa-acs/docs/PCIe_Exerciser/Exerciser_API_porting_guide.md

-# Exerciser Porting Guide
+# Exerciser API Porting Guide
 This document gives details of the various PCIe capabilities that exerciser device supports and how the exerciser is supposed to behave.
+It targets the Silicon partners and/or EDA vendors who are porting Exerciser API's on their platform

 ## Introduction to PCIe Exerciser Endpoint Device
 PCIe Exerciser is a client device wrapped up by PCIe Endpoint.
-This device was created to meet SBSA (Server Based System Architecture) requirements for various PCIe capability validation tests.
+This device was created to generate custom stimuli to meet SBSA (Server Based System Architecture) requirements for various PCIe capability validation tests.

 ### Generating DMA
 - Before triggering DMA all the required DMA attribute fields like DMA bus address, DMA length, exerciser instance fields should be correctly set <br/>